Chloe Kim's Road to Olympic Gold: Early Mornings, KFC, Bridging Cultures and Having a Blast

 Ryan Pierse/Getty Images

 Petitely built at 5'2 and rocking golden highlights (now, anyway—her hair has been many shades over the years), Kim, who has two sisters, also likes regular teenage things—like pop music, the mall, her dog, Reese, and social media—when she's not training.
 Which she's usually doing, all the time.
-When she was younger (or at least before she had her own license) she'd sleep in the car while her dad made the 5 1/2-hour drive to Mammoth every weekend.
+When she was younger she'd sleep in the car while her dad made the 5 1/2-hour drive to Mammoth every weekend.
 When she was of junior-high age her parents started homeschooling her.

 Whatever natural ability she has (her skills have translated into skateboarding as well) has been supplemented by the usual insane work ethic you tend to find among elite athletes, whether they're driven by their own internal fire, urged along by their families and coaches or a combination of the two.